 Gelatine powder for arthritis

 Personal medical insurance

 It's all about first stepping up to life on a healthier plane; living differently.
-Going without personal medical insurance is a major step in life and certainly not for all.
-Follow the rules of good health, and there's a 90% chance you'll score big.
-Save those premiums diligently and within ten years you'll be a millionaire.
+Going without personal medical insurance is a major stride in life and certainly not for all.
+Follow the rules of wellness and there's a 90% chance you will score big.
+Save those premiums diligently and within ten years you will be a millionaire.

-But can you handle the fact that it can all go wrong?
-We are now 7 years into living without personal medical insurance and we have a very nice little kitty stored up for that rainy day that will surely strike even the most ardent fans of healthy living.
+But can you handle the fact that it could all go wrong?
+We are now 15 years into living without personal medical insurance and we have a very nice little kitty stored up for that rainy day that will surely strike even the most ardent fans of healthier lifestyles.

-Don't put it away and you'll be facing serious misery when you need medical or chiropractic care.
+If you do not put it away in some form of available savings, you'll be facing serious misery if and when you need medical or chiropractic care.

 Here's my little list of good habits.
 I'm sure you can add to it.

 • As far as you possibly can, regularly eat natural, home made food.
-Don' t get neurotic, we're all nuts after all; have a coke now and again, eat out at fast food now once in a while, but day by day?
-The food your grandmother would have provided for her family.
-Not your mother's.
+Don't get neurotic, we are all nuts remember; have a coke now and again if you must, eat out at fast place once in a while but day by week enjoy the kind of meals your great-grandmother would have provided for her family.

-• Freshly squeezed fruit juice of which OJ is probably the easiest.
-Squeeze it yourself, top up with water and drink it; don't strain out the pulp.
+• Freshly-squeezed fruit juice of which OJ is probably the easiest.
+Press it yourself, top up with water and drink it; don't strain out the pulp.

-• At least five coloured foods per day; I aim for ten.
-Salads, vegetables, and fruit must be on the daily menu.
+• Enjoy at least seven coloured foods every day; I aim for ten.
+Salads, vegetables and fruit must daily be on the menu.

-• At least once a week have a vegetable protein dinner, like tofu, green beans, chickpeas, lentils, hummus etc.
+• At least once a week have a vegetable protein dinner; tofu, green beans or chickpeas, for example.
+There are many others for variety; lentils, hummus and favas.

 • Eat only brown rice.
-I mean, absolutely avoid white; it's equivalent to having only bread made from cake flour.
+I mean, absolutely avoid white; don't forget the beriberi story[4].

-• Avoid sugary and white flour products.
-Bagels, ugh.
+• Strictly limit sugary and white flour products.
+Bagels are simply awful.

-• For your cartilage, omega-3, keep your weight in trim, and gelatine powder for arthritis.
+• For the sake of the cartilage in your knees, keep your weight in trim and prepare gelatine powder for arthritis.

+Gelatine powder for arthritis